 ‘Hot town, summer in the city.
 Back of my neck getting dirty and gritty…..’

-That means beach weather, bikinis, bare-feet and lots of unwanted sand following you home.
+That means beach weather, bikinis, bare feet and lots of unwanted sand following you home.
 Worst part: finding that sand stuck in your fat rolls.
 So let’s prevent that from happening, right?!
 If you want a shredded 6 pack and super defined muscles you’ll have to work very, very hard.
 Most people are not willing to commit to such an endeavor, so let’s keep our expectations in check.
 Nevertheless, you can achieve your best body following these 9 simple steps without having to live at the gym nor eat like a monk.

 2. Get enough sleep every night.
 That means 7-9 hours.
-The link between lack of sleep and decreased willpower and increased appetite are clear.
+The link between lack of sleep and decreased willpower and increased appetite is clear.
 Furthermore, sleep helps the body/brain restore and rejuvenate.
 A good workout can be negated by not getting the proper amount of rest.
 The quality and duration of your sleep may “silently orchestrate a symphony of hormonal activity tied to your appetite“.
-Four major hormones responsible for appetite and weight control (leptin, grhelin, cortisol and insulin) are all negatively affected by a lack of good sleep.
+Four major hormones responsible for appetite and weight control (leptin, ghrelin, cortisol and insulin) are all negatively affected by a lack of good sleep.
 Studies show if you don’t get enough sleep your body will store more food as fat, increase your appetite, and decrease your sensitivity to insulin.
-Sync your circadian rhythms by going to bed and getting up at the same time everyday.
+Sync your circadian rhythms by going to bed and getting up at the same time every day.

 8. Consider doing an intermittent fast.
 Try to space out your last meal of the day and your first meal of the next day with 14-18 hours in between.
-It takes anywhere between 6 to 8 hours for your body to use up its glycogen stores (sugar) and after that you begin to shift to burning fat.
-However if you are replenishing your glycogen by eating every 8 hours (or more), you make it far more difficult for your body to actually use your fat stores as fuel.
-Regular structured fasting will ensure you speed up your fat burning potential.
+It takes anywhere between 6 to 8 hours for your body to use up its glycogen stores (sugar) and after that, you begin to shift to burning fat.
+However, if you are replenishing your glycogen by eating every 8 hours (or more), you make it far more difficult for your body to actually use your fat stores as fuel.
+Regular structured fasting will ensure you speed up your fat-burning potential.
 Moreover, eating too often disrupts the leptin/ghrelin balance (hormones that control hunger) and may lead to leptin resistance where it becomes hard to feel sated.

 If you want to get shredded for the summer, you need to focus primarily on what you eat.
 Clean eating is key.
-Follow ‘The Don’t Diet’: high quality macro nutrients, lots of water, low carbohydrates, proper meal timing and learning to eat only when you are truly hungry.
+Follow ‘The Don’t Diet’: high-quality macronutrients, lots of water, low carbohydrates, proper meal timing and learning to eat only when you are truly hungry.